Long Term Care Family & Friends Information

 Long Term Care COVID-19 Pandemic Response Plan

-Bergen New Bridge Medical Center will establish all necessary measures to prevent the transmission and/or spread of communicable/infectious diseases, including COVID-19, and implement infection prevention and control interventions.
-SARS-CoV-2, a strain of the coronavirus that causes COVID-19 is a contagious, and at times fatal, respiratory disease that has resulted in a widespread pandemic outbreak.
+Bergen New Bridge Medical Center will establish all necessary measures to prevent the transmission and/or spread of communicable and infectious diseases, including COVID-19, and implement infection prevention and control interventions.
+SARS-CoV-2, a strain of the coronavirus that causes COVID-19, is a contagious, at times fatal, respiratory disease that has resulted in a widespread pandemic outbreak.

 - Prevention measures of COVID-19 include:

-- Training and education of all staff related to the mode of transmission of the virus, standard and transmissions based precautions which are designed to interrupt infectious disease transmission and to prevent the spread of any communicable disease
+- Training and education of all staff related to the mode of transmission of the virus, standard and transmission-based precautions which are designed to interrupt infectious disease transmission and to prevent the spread of any communicable disease

 - Training and education of residents and responsible parties on the symptoms of COVID-19 and infection control standards